nautechsystems/nautilus_trader/docs/user_guide/advanced/emulated_orders.md

 ## Life cycle
 An emulated order will progress through the following stages:
 - Submitted by a `Strategy` through the `submit_order` method
-- Then sent to the `RiskEngine` for pre-trade risk checks (if may be denied at this point)
+- Then sent to the `RiskEngine` for pre-trade risk checks (it may be denied at this point)
 - Then sent to the `OrderEmulator` where it is _held_ / emulated

 ### Held emulated orders
-The following will occur for an emulated order now inside the `OrderEmulator` component:
+The following will occur for an emulated order now _held_ by the `OrderEmulator` component:
 - The original `SubmitOrder` command will be cached
-- The emulated order will be held inside a local `MatchingCore` component
+- The emulated order will be processed inside a local `MatchingCore` component
 - The `OrderEmulator` will subscribe to any needed market data (if not already) to update the matching core
-- The emulated order will be modified (by the trader) and updated (by the market) until _released_ or canceled
+- The emulated order can be modified (by the trader) and updated (by the market) until _released_ or canceled

 ### Released emulated orders
-Once an emulated order is triggered / matched locally based on a data feed, the following _release_ actions will occur:
+Once an emulated order is triggered / matched locally based on the arrival of data, the following _release_ actions will occur:
 - The order will be transformed to either a `MARKET` or `LIMIT` order (see below table) through an additional `OrderInitialized` event
 - The orders `emulation_trigger` will be set to `NONE` (it will no longer be treated as an emulated order by any component)